Evelyn Badu

-Evelyn Badu (born 11 September 2002) is a Ghanaian professional footballer who plays as a forward for Première Ligue club Fleury and the Ghana national team.
-She previously played for Norwegian club Avaldsnes IL.
+Evelyn Badu (born 11 September 2002) is a Ghanaian professional footballer who plays as a forward for Montreal Roses FC and the Ghana national team.

+She previously played for Norwegian club Avaldsnes IL and French club FC Fleury 91.

 Club career

-Badu has played for Hasaacas Ladies in Ghana, appearing at the 2021 CAF Women's Champions League final tournament.
+Badu has played for Hasaacas Ladies in Ghana, appearing at the 2021 CAF Women's Champions League final tournament in which she scored 5 goals and won the Golden Boot award.
 She moved to Norwegian club Avaldsnes IL for the 2022 season.

-In March 2024, French club FC Fleury 91 announced the signing of Evelyn Badu, midway into the 2023–24 season.
+In March 2024, French club FC Fleury 91 announced the signing of Badu midway into the 2023–24 season.

+On 26 March 2025, Norwegian 1. divisjon club Molde FK announced that they had signed Badu to a one-year contract.

+On 28 January 2026, Badu was announced at Montreal Roses FC.

 International career

 Badu was part of the Ghana squad that competed in the 2018 FIFA U-20 Women's World Cup, but she did not play any matches.
 She capped at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (third round).

+Badu was part of the Ghanaian team which finished third at the 2024 Women’s Africa Cup of Nations.

 International goals

 Scores and results list Ghana's goal tally first.